10 Best Packaged Potato Side Dishes

 Sizing and Capacity

 Packaged potato sides come in single-serve cups, standard four-ounce pouches, and bulk multi-pound bags.
-If you are feeding a family of four or planning for leftovers, a twelve-pack of four-ounce mashed potato pouches or an eight-pack of hash-brown cartons will keep your pantry stocked without frequent reordering.
+If you are feeding a family of four or planning for leftovers, a twelve-pack of four-ounce pouches or an eight-pack of hash-brown cartons will keep your pantry stocked without frequent reordering.
 For solo diners or office lunches, single-serve cups control portions and eliminate the need to measure dry mix.
 Caterers and large households should look toward multi-pound cases that yield enough servings for a crowd while maintaining a consistent flavor profile batch after batch.

-Feature Tradeoffs
+Flavor and Feature Tradeoffs

 Texture matters just as much.
 Scalloped and au gratin options deliver thin, layered slices in a creamy sauce, which feels more like a baked casserole.
 Mashed potato pouches produce a smooth or slightly chunky puree depending on the brand and how much liquid you add.
 Hash browns provide a crispy, shredded texture that works for breakfast plates or as a dinner side but require a hot skillet or oven to reach their full potential.